cbecquart/ICSpyLab/docs/getting_started/custom_compselect.rst

 ==========================

+In this section, “component selection” refers to the optional step performed after the ICS transformation to retain only a subset of invariant coordinates.
-This section illustrates how to use a custom method to select the invariant components.
+While some methods are already available in ``ICSpyLab``, this section illustrates how to use a custom method to select the invariant components.
+As we will see, the ``method_select`` parameter allows users to inject a component selection strategy directly into the ICS fitting procedure.

-Let's start by some data exploration, we apply ICS with the scatter pair COV-COV4 on the Iris dataset.
+Let's start with some data exploration, we apply ICS with the scatter pair COV-COV4 on the Iris dataset.
-By default, method_select=None and all invariant components are kept.
+By default, ``method_select``=None and all invariant components are kept.

 .. code-block:: python